rednblkx/HomeKey-ESP32/docs/content/API/NfcManager.md

 ### NfcManager()

 Constructs a new `NfcManager` instance.
-The constructor initializes internal state, including the ECP (Express Card Profile) data used for HomeKey discovery, and registers subscribers for internal events that can modify its behavior.
+The constructor initializes internal state, including the ECP (Enhanced Contactless Polling) data used for HomeKey discovery, and registers subscribers for internal events that can modify its behavior.

 **Signature:**
 ```cpp